 Students are not allowed to leave campus at any time during school hours unless signed out by an individual listed on the emergency contact form.
 If an early student checkout is required, the authorized individual must present himself/herself in the front office (not the classroom) to "sign out" the student before he/she can be released.
-If someone other than the individual listed on the emergency contact form is picking up the student, he/she must present a signed note from the parent or guardian and present valid photo identification before the student will be released.
+If someone other than the individual listed on the emergency contact form is picking up the student, he/she must present a signed note, email, or phone call from the parent or guardian and may be asked to present valid photo identification before the student will be released.

-Early pick-up is NOT to be used as a way to circumvent the carpool line.
+Early pick-up is NOT to be used as a way to circumvent the pick-up line.
 If a parent needs to pick up their child earlier than Prentice's designated dismissal time for an excused reason, please park the car, go to the front office, and sign out the student.
 The student will not be called from the classroom until the individual who is authorized to pick up the student arrives in the front office.
-Early student checkouts will either be considered excused (medical or dental appointment with doctor note) or unexcused (other).
+If the student is being checked out prior to 12:00pm, it will either be considered an excused (ex. medical or dental appointment with doctor note) or unexcused (other) absence.